patrickxchong/patrickxchong/README.md

 # Hello! 👋

 My name is Patrick and I'm a tech enthusiast from Malaysia who enjoys building solutions to everyday problems with code.
-Self taught fullstack developer, wannabe data analyst, tinkerer of hardware and a little bit of a Linux geek.
+Self taught fullstack developer, data analyst, tinkerer of hardware and a little bit of a Linux geek.

 I write about technology, music and other random topics at [patrickxchong.com](https://www.patrickxchong.com/).